ahmetcanozcan/fet/README.md

 ## What is FET?

-can build queries with factory functions, you can make your repository functions more generic, and makes checking query variables easier with the built-in checker system.
+you can build queries with factory functions.
+It can make your repository functions more generic, and makes checking query variables easier with the built-in checker system.

 ## Installation